 People's Republic of China (PRC).
 This document may be distributed by either ANZ or Australia and New Zealand Bank (China) Company Limited (ANZ China).
 Recipients must comply with all applicable laws and regulations of PRC, including any prohibitions on speculative transactions and CNY/CNH arbitrage trading.
 If this document is distributed by ANZ or an Affiliate (other than ANZ China), the following statement and the text below is applicable: No action has been taken by ANZ or any affiliate which would permit a public offering of any products or services of such an entity or distribution or re-distribution of this document in the PRC.
-So, the products and services of such an entity or distributed or published in the PRC, except under circumstances that will result in compliance with any applicable laws and regulations.
-If and when the material accompanying this document relates to the products and/or services of ANZ China, the following statement and the text below is applicable.
-This document is applicable: This document is applicable.
-This document relates to the products and/or services of ANZ China, the following statement and the text below is applicable: This document is distributed products and/or services of ANZ China, the following statement and the text below is applicable: This document is distributed by ANZ china in the Mainland of the PRC.
+So, the products and services of such entities are not being offered or sold within the PRC by means of this document or any other document.
+This document may not be distributed, re-distributed or published in the PRC, except under circumstances that will result in compliance with any applicable laws and regulations.
+If and when the material accompanying this document relates to the products and/or services of ANZ China, the following statement and the text below is applicable: This document is distributed by ANZ China in the Mainland of the PRC.